Summer Sessions 2019

 SOCI 111: Controversial Social Issues

-3 credits, Social and Behavioral Sciences
+3 credits, Social & Behavioral Sciences

 This course provides students with an opportunity to learn about the controversial social issues of our time.
 Throughout the term we will examine several controversial issues, such as terrorism, human trafficking, war, health care, and other major areas of social concern.
 In doing so, we will read the arguments of leading social scientists and then debate the basic assumptions and values of each position.

 The course is taught by Dr. Elena Chernyak, Department of Sociology.